hyunmin90/iosLoggerForWindows/README.md

 It also support UTF-8 encoding unlike the native library provided by libimobiledevice. ( I have compiled the code in UTF-8 format to solve this issue in mingw).

-for details, you can reach out to me at hyunmin90@gmail.com
+I am always welcome to receive opinions and improvements so please reach out to me with ideas for improving system log viewer for ios.

 TIPS for compiling libimobiledevice in Windows environment.